 - Stay at an exclusive Tuscan estate with a private pool and explore the beautiful surrounding countryside

-- Use fresh ingredients from the vegetable garden at our accommodation and learn how to prepare authentic Tuscan specialities with our private chef
+- Use fresh ingredients from the vegetable garden at our accommodation and learn how to prepare authentic Tuscan specialties with our private chef

-- Explore the classic Tuscan medieval hill town of Siena that has remained almost unchanged with the passing of the centuries
+- Explore the classic Tuscan medieval hill town of Montalcino that has remained almost unchanged with the passing of the centuries

 - Stroll across the famous Ponte Vecchio and experience Florence lit up at night

 - Wander the golden halls of the Vatican and stare in awe at Michelangelo’s Sistine Chapel ceiling

 - Discover the ancient ruins and marvel at the Colosseum in Rome

 - Experience true Roman lifestyle in the trendy neighborhood of Trastevere

 - Spend an evening at the iconic Spanish Steps